Medical Malpractice Lawyers

 In 2021, the State of Wyoming voted to abolish the Wyoming Medical Review Panel, which was a previously required step in the medical malpractice filing process.
 Beginning July 1, 2022, medical malpractice claims will no longer require review by the Wyoming Medical Review Panel.

 The damages in medical malpractice vary depending on the facts of every case.
-Injuries caused by medical negligence can be severe and the resulting medical costs can be overwhelming.
-The practitioner or institution that is at fault for providing standard treatment that results in injury or death is financially responsible for all of the damages caused by the incident.
+Injuries caused by medical negligence can be catastrophic resulting in life-long medical treatment, medications, surgeries, and specialized medical equipment.
+The costs of continued care can be overwhelming.
+The practitioner or institution at fault for providing sub-standard treatment that results in injury or death is financially responsible for all of the damages caused by the incident.
 If negligence caused personal injury, the potential damages include:

 • Disability and/or disfigurement